 Sometimes you want your outer layers to be boxy or cozy, but sometimes they look better fitted.
 Dress clips may have gone the way of the dodo, but using a brooch to cinch a blazer or cardi from the back works wonders.
 So long as you don’t use a gigantic brooch that will pierce your spine whenever you lean back into your chair, this is a great way to do some on-the-fly tailoring AND add interest to otherwise staid pieces.
 Learned this trick from Kasmira, who is pictured above demonstrating it.

-In response to my post on what to do with brooches, beautiful Bridget sent in this photo.
+In response to an old post on what to do with brooches, beautiful Bridget sent in this idea.
 Seriously, how clever is this?
 She’s used a brooch to shorten extra long spaghetti straps on her dress.
 We can’t see the front, but this technique pulls the bodice up a bit, making the dress less revealing and more fitted.
 Plus it creates a really cool crisscross strap effect in the back!
+(Image by Tom Wallace)

 Chain belts can easily double as big, chunky necklaces if you simply throw them over your neck instead of looping them around your waist.
 But how about using a long necklace as a belt?
 You’ll need a necklace that has no clasp, and preferably one that’s pretty durable.
 (The one I’m wearing here is made of chunky plastic faux pearls.)
 Double the strand, and feed a ribbon through the loops.
 Tie in the back, and saunter through your day feeling sassily adorned.